CenterForOpenScience/rpp/README.md

 The data are contained in this repository and were retrieved from rpp_data.csv.
 The analysis script includes a function to download the .csv file directly from the Open Science Framework project page.
 If you would like to view the .csv file separately, you can visit it here: https://osf.io/fgjvw/.
 Differences might arise due to changes made subsequently to the data.
 The data used to generate the Figures 1-3 is downloaded from the OSF.

 ## Running the analyses for the RP:P project
-There are two ways of getting the files required to reproduce all analyses in the RPP manuscript:
+There are three ways of getting the files required to reproduce all analyses in the RPP manuscript:

+1. Download the `masterscript.R` file, and run this in R (downloads all dependencies from the OSF)
-1. Download the zip file `rpp_reproduce.zip` and extract the folder (this is for the non-git users).
+2. Download the zip file `rpp_reproduce.zip` and extract the folder (this is for the non-git users).
 You can use [this](https://github.com/centerforopenscience/rpp/raw/master/rpp_reproduce.zip) link to do that.
-2. Clone this git repository and run the `masterscript.R` (this is for the git-users.
+3. Clone this git repository and run the `masterscript.R` (this is for the git-users.
 The command to do this would be `git clone https://github.com/centerforopenscience/rpp FOLDERNAME`, where FOLDERNAME is the name of the folder these files will be contained (note your working directory to know where this folder will be placed)

 Once the files are downloaded, running the analyses has been made user-friendly (please make sure you have the R statistical package installed, downloadable [here](https://cran.r-project.org/)).